-The Group will determine if there are certain probationary periods that must be satisfied before a new Eligible Employee can qualify for coverage under this Plan.
+The Plan Sponsor will determine if there are certain probationary periods that must be satisfied before a new Eligible Employee can qualify for coverage under this Plan.
 Please contact your manager of employee benefits for the probationary period applicable to you.

 Note: In order to receive maximum benefits, some Covered Services require Emergency Admission Notification, Non-Emergency Preadmission Notification, and/or Prior Authorization.
-Please review the Inpatient Admission Notification Section and/or the Prior Authorization Section of your Plan and Attachment A to this Benefits Outline for specific details.
+Please review the Inpatient Admission Notification Section, Prior Authorization Section and Attachment A for specific details.